jigx-com/jigx-docs-examples/docs/Actions/set-active-tab.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-v9n12mYoxQdQcvO9V0ehS-20250212-115144.gif" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-v9n12mYoxQdQcvO9V0ehS-20250212-115144.gif" size="70" width="1080" height="2162" position="center" caption="Set next active tab" alt="Set next active tab"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-v9n12mYoxQdQcvO9V0ehS-20250212-115144.gif" size="70" position="center" caption="Set next active tab" alt="Set next active tab"}
 :::

 :::VerticalSplitItem
-In this example, when you are on the third tab (timelogs), a `Next Appointment` button at the bottom of the screen will open the first tab (appointments).&#x20;
+In this example, when you are on the third tab (timelogs), a `Next Appointment` button at the bottom of the screen will open the first tab (appointments).
 **Note:** The `action.set-active-tab` works in conjunction with `action.execute-action` using an `action identifier`.
 :::
 ::::